China Railways DF5

-Description
+Production History

 In 1975, to meet a need for new and more powerful switchers, the Tangshan Locomotive & Rolling Stock Works, the Dalian Locomotive Works and the Dalian Locomotive Research Institute began a cooperative development effort on a new engine based on the 16V240ZJ diesel engine used in the Dongfeng 4, to be used in the development of a new locomotive, the DF5.

 By the end of 1975, the Tangshan and Dalian plants completed a successful trial of the first Model 8240Z inline 8-cylinder diesel engine, including a variety of performance tests and a 100-hour reliability test; the 8240Z was essentially half of a 16V240ZJ, producing 1230 kW.
 In January 1976, the first DF5, DF5 0001, was rolled out at Tangshan.
 The DF5 has many features in common with the DF4, such as the bogies, the electrical system and other major components.
 DF5 0001 subsequently underwent testing at Fengtai West Station yard, which provided data for further enhancements to improve the performance and reliability of the locomotive.

 On 26 July 1976, the day before the Tangshan earthquake, the second unit, DF5 0002, was completed.
 The factory was severely damaged in the quake, and over 1,700 employees were killed; despite this, less than two months later, in September 1976 the second unit left the factory, and production work resumed.
 Between the end of 1976 and 1979, a temporary facility was erected at the Tangshan plant, where 25 DF5s were then produced.
 This early batch of DF5s has since been nicknamed "Earthquake."
-By 1981, the Tangshan plant had produced 32 locomotives of the type.
+By 1981, the Tangshan plant had produced 32 locomotives of this type.